 The day we left home, a full year stretched out endlessly before us.
 I’d noted the halfway point…barely; too mesmerized by Rwanda’s turbulent beauty to truly appreciate the milestone.
 For the last nine months we’d lived almost exclusively in the present — our minds swirled, permanently suspended in sensory overload, with the vibrancy of each new destination.
 Now, we entered the autumn of our travels and, grounded again by the concreteness of our inevitable return, our appreciation of each incredible moment was heightened even further.

 We took a deep breath on our arrival in Chiang Mai, Thailand.
-The air was cooler and invigorating as the ever-present dusty heat of Cambodia gave way to verdant, rolling hills — the “mountains” of Northern Thailand.
+The air was cooler and invigorating.
+The ever-present dusty heat of Cambodia gave way to verdant, rolling hills — the “mountains” of Northern Thailand.
 Chiang Mai is a small city whose Buddhist temples and yoga studios are the yin to the yang of buzzing markets and increasing numbers of tourists and ex-pats.

 There are plenty of cozy backpacker havens in Thailand, but we were drawn to Chiang Mai by a woman, Sangduen “Lek” Chailert.
 Lek opened the Elephant Nature Park (ENP) in 1996.
 Her tireless quest to save the Asian elephant and to change traditional attitudes toward animal cruelty made her Time Magazine’s 2005 Asian Hero of the Year.
 The backstory to Elephant Nature Park is a long and brutal one which I’ll abridge.
 Suffice it to say, elephants don’t volunteer to carry tourists on their backs or dance in the streets.
 Continue reading